-I believe such a milestone should be celebrated and never feared – your child is growing and gaining a little more independence, and a change in bed can be exciting for all of you!
+I believe such a milestone should be celebrated and never feared – your child is growing and gaining a little more independence, and a bed change can be exciting for all of you!

 So, to make sure this process as smooth as possible, we’ve spent some time getting to know our customers to find when these transitions happen and to discover the best possible advice for transitioning your little ones from cot-sleeping to their first big bed, and further on to pre-teen and teen beds.
 Here’s what we found…